 Regulatory Requirements for Dry Docking

 Regulatory bodies, such as the International Maritime Organization (IMO) and classification societies, set strict requirements for dry docking intervals based on vessel type and age.
 These regulations ensure that ships maintain their structural integrity, safety, and seaworthiness.
-For example:
+Merchant vessels must undergo a complete hull (special) survey every five years, with an intermediate survey (in between) every 36 months.

 Compliance with these regulatory requirements is essential to maintain a vessel's certification and avoid penalties or operational restrictions.
 Effective dry docking supervision and adherence to best practices ensure that ships meet these standards and continue to operate safely and efficiently.